-- Where the child requires more than one medication, each should be separately labelled, but should be stored together in one labelled container. - The headteacher is responsible for making sure that medication is stored safely. - The child should know where their own medication is located.
+- Where the child requires more than one medication, each should be separately labelled, but should be stored together in one labelled container. - The Executive Headteacher / Head of School is responsible for making sure that medication is stored safely. - The child should know where their own medication is located.